wzslr321/flutter_guide/README.md

 #

   <b> Stateful </b> widget lets you display data that changes and update UI.
-Simplest method to do it is `setState` function, when it is triggered it acts like: "Hey, something changed, rebuild is needed!".
-It can be triggered in, for example `GestureDetector` widget.
+Simplest method to do it is `setState` function, when it is triggered it acts like: <i> "Hey, something changed, rebuild is needed!". </i> It can be triggered in, for example `GestureDetector` widget.

 <b> Example: </b>